wp23210a04.png

 wp87b856fe.png

-Of the over 900 books shown here, around 2/3 are from my own collection, and are for information only.
-I DO NOT produce facsimile jackets.
+Of the over 2500 books by some 1400 authors shown here, only around 1/3rd are from my own collection, and are for information only.
+I DO NOT produce facsimile jackets but many are available from Mark Terry’s Facsimile Dust Jackets site listed below.
 I would welcome additional pictures of jackets I do not have for inclusion on this site.
-Please send them as jpgs - preferably no more than 50 KB in size – to my e-mail address below.
-I hope this will become an important resource for study of this neglected area.
+Please send them as Jpg’s - preferably no more than 50 KB in size – to my e-mail address below.
+I hope this will become an important resource for study in this neglected area.

 trenchcoats@btinternet.com